datacarpentry/semester-biology/exercises/Tests-test-the-code-R.md

 3.  on a sequence represented by mixed case string.
 4.  on a sequence represented by multiline string.

-In an email accompanying your "updated" code, Dr. Granger indicated that the specifications for the earlength size classes were:
+In an email accompanying your "updated" code, Dr. Morales indicated that the specifications for the earlength size classes were:

 1.  extralarge: earlength >= 15